HappySeaFox/anagrams/README.md

 The corresponding value in the hash is a list of unsorted words (and yes, this is a list of possible anagrams!).

-Here it is an abstract example of a dictionary file:
+Here is an abstract example of a dictionary file:
 ```
 betas
 owla